6.54. kink/io/FILE¶

 # => hello

-`open_to_print` opens the file as a `printer`.
-The created printer also supports `output` type.
+`open_to_print` opens the file specified by `Path` as a character output stream.
+The result supports both `printer` and `output` types.

 Config methods: